MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/MobileCombustion.md

 ---
-title: MobileCombustion in Cloud for Sustainability carbon data model
+title: MobileCombustion in Microsoft for Sustainability carbon data model
 description: Combustion that occurs in a moving vehicle, such as a car or truck.
 author: cdm-publisher
 ms.service: common-data-model